AranKomat/Diff-DALLE/README.md

-# Diff-DALLE (WIP)
+# Diff-DALLE

-Diff-DALLE is a DDPM for text-to-image generation:
+Diff-DALLE is DDPM + CLIP with 1.5B parameters for text-to-image generation.
+This repo allows both training and inference of this model.
+The links to pretrained weights and Colab notebook are attached.

+-  Diff-DALLE consists of three generators and one classifier:
+	- Generators are responsible for:
+		- 64x64 text-to-image generation
+		- 64x64 -> 256x256 upscaling
+		- 256x256 -> 1024x1024 upscaling
--  This model consists of:
+	- Each generator consists of:
 		- Transformer encoder for taking in the input text
 		- DDPM U-Net for generating an image conditioned on the input text
-		- Token-level input embeddings are fed from the encoder to the U-Net via encoder-decoder attention.
+			- Input embeddings are fed from the encoder to the U-Net via encoder-decoder attention.
-		- Sequence-level input embedding is fed as the class embedding of DDPM.
-	- CLIP classifier for guiding the sampling.
+	- CLIP classifier trained on noised images from scratch for guiding the sampling.
-- We plan to train with large amount of computes and dataset to release a pretrained model.
-- We also plan to investigate how well unconditional image generation is improved by generating alt-texts/captions with a fine-tuned GPT-2/3 and then generating images with Diff-DALLE.
+		- The image part of our CLIP uses the same architecture as in Guided Diffusion for better low-level guidance.
+- Pretrained model is trained on ~100M image-text pairs and ~40M high-resolution images with 32 A100 GPUs for ~6 weeks.

 We have designed Diff-DALLE by starting from [Guided Diffusion](https://github.com/openai/guided-diffusion/) by Dhariwal et. al. Hence, its design, hyperparameter choice and code are heavily inspired by this.
+[Concurrent work](https://twitter.com/RiversHaveWings/status/1417629128124076032) by [Katherine Crowson](https://twitter.com/RiversHaveWings) on Guided Diffusion + CLIP is also worth noting (comparison below).

 #### Major steps to follow
 1. Installation